JerryFleming/PyDoc/howto/functional.rst

     ...        yield i

 Any function containing a :keyword:`yield` keyword is a generator function;
-this is detected by Python's :term:`bytecode` compiler which compiles the function specially as a result.
+this is detected by Python's :term:`字节码` compiler which compiles the function specially as a result.

 When you call a generator function, it doesn't return a single value; instead it